DevonCasey/nmf_practice/individual.md

 ## Assignment:

 For this assignment, we will apply the NMF algorithm to our corpus of NYT articles to discover latent topics.
 The NYT sections are great, but they are somewhat arbitrarily defined.
 Let us see what insights we can mine out of our corpus!
-Once we have gotten a feel for latent properties of our data (topics of articles in this case), we will revisit our recommender and apply a SVD matrix factorization to it.

 ### The Latent Factor Model